aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 7. Go back to the browser tab with the Lambda console.
 In the *Function Code* card, click on the `index.js` file paste the file contents in the clipboard into the `index.js` file, overwriting the existing content.

-8. On the top right of the window, **Select *Save* to save the changes.**
+8. On the top right of the Function code panel, select **Deploy** to save the changes and deploy the function.

+![Module 2 - Paste code](../images/2-realtime-lambda4.png)

 This Lambda function code reads the latest message from the SNS topic, writes it to DynamoDB and then pushes the message to the frontend application via an IoT topic.

-![Module 2 - Paste code](../images/2-realtime-lambda4.png)

 ## Adding environment variables